ajfriend/duckboat/readme.md

 TODO: you can mix in functions with string lists!
 TODO: can we also allow for mixing in pandas/polars/ibis code? maybe a function wrapper?
 That would be crazy powerful!

+# Notes

+TOOD: drop the binary operator stuff, and just use the functional API `as` to `alias`